paultbarrett/diy-dsp-preamp/README.md

 [post](https://www.audiosciencereview.com/forum/index.php?threads/rpi4-camilladsp-tutorial.29656/)
 on ASR about a rpi4 + CamillDSP + Motu M4 4 channel interface piqued my
 curiosity so I decided to go the "DIY" way given that I already had some gear at hand (I "only" bought the M4).
-I ended up spending waaaay more time than planned
-- time-wise it's much more expensive than simply buying the Flex - but it was definitely interesting and I learned quite a few things.
+I ended up spending waaaay more time than planned; time-wise it's much more expensive than simply buying the Flex - but it was definitely interesting and I learned quite a few things.

 So - the project below is what I ended up with, I'm happy with the result, it works perfectly and trumps the miniDSP Flex in terms of features.
 Hopefully my